walkingtospace/software_load_balancer/README.md

 ## Performance Measurement
 - We have used httperf to measure the performance of our load load balancer by sending a number of requests and measuring the completion time
-- Preliminary results show that measuing CPU and Memory usage on the servers compared to doing simple roundrobin decreases runtime by approximately 34% on average
+- Results show that we get an performance increase of 30% with the M-S model (measurement) and 37% with the PTP model (estimation)

 ## License